aravk04/Direct-Messaging-Application/out/production/CS-180-Team-Project/README.md

 UserTest.java

-testUserConstructor: Checks if constructor in User class if it initializes a user object with valid input parameters
+testConstructorWithValidInputs: Checks if constructor in User class if it initializes a user object with valid input parameters

 testAddFriend: Checks addFriend method and user can add another user as a friend without errors